-Global AUM of the open-ended mutual fund segment, that excludes exchange-traded funds (ETFs) and institutional funds, has increased from \$18 trillion in 2009 to \$31 trillion in 2015.
+Global AUM of the open-ended mutual fund segment, that excludes ETFs and institutional funds, has increased from \$18 trillion in 2009 to \$31 trillion in 2015.
 The growth has been accompanied by an increased concentration of funds managed in the US, and to a lesser extent in Europe.
 These two markets represent almost one-half and one-third, respectively, of the mutual fund industry.
-Equity funds have experienced strong growth in
+Equity funds have experienced strong growth in AUM reflecting valuation gains associated with rising equity prices reinforced by positive net inflows into those funds.
+The AUM of fixed income funds has also registered strong growth (see Chart 2), and fixed income fund AUM stood at \$8 trillion at the end of 2015.
+Notably, this growth has been